See Your Loan Options

 Only U.S.-Based Businesses are Eligible.

 A merchant cash advance in provides alternative financing to a traditional small-business loan.
 Merchant cash advance providers say their financing product is not technically a loan.
 An MCA provider gives you an upfront sum of cash in exchange for a slice of your future sales.

-A merchant cash advance has historically been for businesses whose revenue comes primarily from credit and debit card sales, such as restaurants or retail shops.
-Now, merchant cash advances are available to other businesses that don’t rely heavily on credit card or debit card sales.
+A MCA, or merchant cash advance, has historically been for businesses whose revenue comes primarily from credit and debit card sales, such as restaurants or retail shops.
+Now, merchant cash advances are available to other businesses that don't rely heavily on credit card or debit card sales.

 Merchant cash advance repayments can be structured in two ways.

 You can get an upfront sum of cash in exchange for a slice of your future credit and debit card sales, or you can get upfront cash that is repaid by remitting fixed daily or weekly debits from your bank account, known as ACH, for Automated Clearing House withdrawals.

 MCAs (Merchant Cash Advances) have become the most common type of cash advance, according to Sean Murray, a former merchant cash advance broker and founder of trade magazine deBanked.
 They're referred to as ACH merchant cash advances and allow providers to market to businesses that aren't primarily tied to credit and debit card sales.